Joan the Wad: Folklore

 Light me home, the weather's bad.

-However, Joan is also to thought use her Wad (Torch) to light the way to safety and good luck, as another rhyme says, "Good fortune will nod, if you carry upon you Joan the Wad".
+However, Joan is also thought to use her Wad (Torch) to light the way to safety and good luck, as another rhyme says, "Good fortune will nod, if you carry upon you Joan the Wad".

 Iconography

 Joan the Wad is often depicted naked and associated with fire and water elements.
 In the last century, there was a thriving cottage industry in Joan the Wad lucky charms.
 People carried small figures of Joan the Wad for good luck: a small collection of such antique figures is housed at the Museum of Witchcraft in Boscastle.
 Her image also appears on door knockers to serve as a protective spirit.